Tree swallows

 Contact audubon.corvallis@gmail.com for information.

-2025-2026 Speaker Schedule – in-person only meetings (unless noted)
+2025-2026 Speaker Schedule

 If you would like to suggest a speaker for MWBA’s monthly presentations, please contact Mai Kiigemagi at Information@mwbirdalliance.org